 - Lithium hydroxide is less basic.
 Only lithium hydroxide decomposes back into oxide and water.

-- Lithium carbonate is less stable due to covalent nature and decomposes into oxide and carbon dioxide.
+- Lithium carbonate is less stable due to its covalent nature and decomposes into oxide and carbon dioxide.

 - It reacts with atmospheric nitrogen to form nitride.